-Tuition for students enrolled for fewer than 12 semester hours in a semester is \$1,457.00 per semester hour.
-A student may take more than 18 hours only with the permission of the faculty advisor and the Dean of the College; a student with such permission may take up to 20 hours in either the fall or spring semester of a given academic year without incurring additional tuition beyond the full-time charge.
-A student who is enrolled for more than 20 hours at the conclusion of the add/drop period of a given semester will incur a \$1,457.00 charge for each hour in excess of 20.
-A student who exceeds 38 hours during a given academic year (fall and spring semesters, winter session) will incur a \$1,457.00 charge for each hour beyond the limit.
+Tuition for students enrolled for fewer than 12 semester hours in a semester is \$1,500 per semester hour.
+A student may take more than 18 hours only with the permission of the faculty advisor and the Provost; a student with such permission may take up to 20 hours in either the fall or spring semester of a given academic year without incurring additional tuition beyond the full-time charge.
+A student who is enrolled for more than 20 hours at the conclusion of the add/drop period of a given semester will incur a \$1,500 charge for each hour in excess of 20.
+A student who exceeds 38 hours during a given academic year (fall and spring semesters, winter session) will incur a \$1,500 charge for each hour beyond the limit.
+These policies govern students within the traditional, undergraduate day program.
+Different policies are in place for students in the Adult Studies Program, and in online and graduate programs.